Since their relatively recent introduction, crypto assets and blockchain technology have resulted in several uncertainties over their taxation.

-An individual will be subject to income tax on the profits made when disposing of cryptoassets, if they are classed as ‘trading’.
-As with trading in shares, the threshold to be considered trading is relatively high – the operation must show substantial frequency in transactions, organisation and sophistication.
-This will ultimately be a question of fact, and will depend on the specific circumstances of each case.
-In practice it is very unlikely that HMRC will accept that an individual is trading in cryptoassets.
+An individual will be subject to income tax on the profits made when disposing of crypto assets if they are classed as ‘trading’ in crypto assets.
+As with trading in shares, the threshold to be considered trading in crypto assets is relatively high – the operation must show substantial frequency in transactions, organisation and sophistication.
+This will ultimately be a question of fact and will depend on the specific circumstances of each case.
+In practice it is very unlikely that HMRC will posit that an individual is trading in crypto assets.

-There is a common misconception that cryptocurrencies are taxed as gambling winnings, which would mean that no profit would be taxable and no relief available for losses.
-This position was based on historic HMRC guidance, but HMRC have now updated their guidance to confirm that they do not consider transactions in cryptocurrencies to be gambling.
+There was a common misconception that crypto assets would be taxed as gambling winnings, which would mean that no profit would be taxable and no relief available for losses.
+This position was based on historic HMRC guidance, but HMRC have since updated their guidance to confirm that they do not consider the purchase or sale of cryptocurrencies to be gambling.

-Individuals not treated as trading will be subject to CGT on the profits they realise on the disposal of crypto assets, including cryptocurrencies and non-fungible tokens (NFTs).
+Individuals not treated as trading will be subject to capital gains tax (CGT) on the profits they realise on the disposal of crypto assets, including cryptocurrencies and non-fungible tokens (NFTs).
 For the purposes of CGT, a disposal can mean the sale, gift, exchange or expenditure of a crypto asset.
-If any amount has been subject to income tax when obtained (for example, as a result of mining, or as employment income) then the amount previously taxed will form the base cost of the asset for these purposes.
+If any amount has been subject to income tax when obtained (for example, as a result of mining, or as employment income) then the amount previously taxed will form part of the base cost of the asset for these purposes.

-Capital gains on cryptocurrencies of the same type need to be calculated by following ‘pooling’ rules with normal matching rules applying.
-Different pools will be required for each cryptocurrency.
-It is also important to realise that a disposal of cryptocurrency takes place not only when they are exchanged for cash, but also if they are used to make purchases of other cryptocurrencies.
+Capital gains on fungible crypto assets of the same type need to be calculated by following ‘pooling’ rules under the normal matching rules more traditionally applied to shares.
+Different pools will be required for each crypto asset.

 Several practical issues can arise for share pooling calculations:

-- Due to the way pooling and matching works, all cryptocurrency transactions of an asset need to be included in the calculations.
+- Due to the way pooling and matching works, all crypto asset transactions need to be included in the calculations.
 It is possible for transactions in a single cryptocurrency to be spread across multiple wallets.
 The pooling therefore needs to be constructed from multiple sets of records.
 Pooling does not apply to NFTs – they are, as the name suggests, non-fungible and are therefore unique assets.

 - Transaction records are sometimes only recorded or retained in wallets for a limited time, and can even be lost entirely or become inaccessible in some cases of exchange failure.
 It is important that these are exported to a more permanent record to avoid key data being lost when relevant filing or potential HMRC enquiries arise.

-- Much like shares, not all cryptocurrencies have values listed publicly.
+- Much like shares, not all crypto assets have values listed publicly.
 If these are exchanged or subject to income tax on acquisition (eg mining) then the value of the asset will need to be calculated.

-It has become more common, particularly for companies operating within the crypto-space, for employees to be paid in cryptocurrencies as opposed to cash.
-If the cryptocurrency is a readily convertible asset (broadly relatively easily changed into cash) it will be subject to PAYE – otherwise it will be taxable as a benefit in kind.
+It is becoming increasingly common (particularly for companies operating within the crypto space) for employees to be paid in cryptocurrencies as opposed to cash.
+If the cryptocurrency is a readily convertible asset (broadly one which is relatively easily exchanged into cash) it will be subject to PAYE – otherwise it will be taxable as a benefit in kind.
 This will also affect which type of National Insurance contributions are payable.

-The situs of a cryptocurrencies can be very important in determining the tax position for a non-domiciled individual, who may be taxable on the remittance basis or attempting to manage their exposure to UK inheritance tax.
-The HMRC manuals currently state that the taxation of cryptocurrencies will follow the residency of the owner, such that cryptocurrencies held by a UK tax resident individual would be UK situs.
+The situs of a crypto assets can be very important in determining the tax position for a non-domiciled individual, who may be taxable on the remittance basis or attempting to manage their exposure to UK inheritance tax.
+The HMRC manuals currently state that the situs of crypto assets will follow the residency of the owner, such that crypto assets held by a UK tax resident individual would be UK situs.
 In rarer cases where a crypto asset represents an underlying physical asset (eg tokenised ownership of a physical artwork), then the situs of the crypto asset may mirror that of the underlying physical asset.

-This position has been subject to debate as, while it is practically the most feasible, it does also create some inconsistencies – for example the same cryptocurrency, owned by two separate individuals living in different countries, would have a different situs.
+HMRC’s position on situs has been subject to debate as, whilst it is practically the most straightforward approach, it does also create some inconsistencies – the same cryptocurrency owned by two separate individuals living in different countries would have a different situs for UK tax purposes.
 This is at odds with other assets such as cash or shares, where the residency of the owner is largely irrelevant.

-Clarity on this is likely to be determined by case law or the introduction of specific legislation.
-In the meantime, many UK tax resident individuals may continue to file tax returns on the basis that their cryptocurrencies are non-UK situs.
+Clarity on this point is likely to eventually be determined by case law or the introduction of specific legislation.
+In the meantime, many UK tax resident individuals may choose to continue to file tax returns on the basis that their crypto assets are non-UK situs.
 It will be important to make the relevant disclosures to reduce the risk of penalties should HMRC successfully challenge this position.

-If you have any specific queries relating to cryptoassets, please speak to your usual Saffery Champness partner or contact Robert Langston, National Tax Partner.
+If you have any specific queries relating to crypto assets, please speak to your usual Saffery contact or get in touch with Robert Mace, Tax Partner.